Peter Kolesár

-Peter Kolesár (born 9 July 1998) is a Slovak footballer who plays as an attacking midfielder or a winger for FK Slavoj Trebišov.
+Peter Kolesár (born 9 July 1998) is a Slovak professional footballer who plays as an attacking midfielder or a winger for 2.
+Liga club Redfox FC Stará Ľubovňa.

 Club career

 Zemplín Michalovce

 Kolesár made his professional Fortuna Liga debut for Zemplín Michalovce on 21 February 2017 against Spartak Trnava.

 Despite being a crucial player of the team during the 2019–20 season, Kolesár did not continue after the Fortuna Liga had resumed following the coronavirus pandemic, seeking new challenges and not agreeing with Zemplín Michalovce on a contract extension.